Z0eDu/3400-group6/lab1/README.md

   delay(15);                          // waits for the servo to get there
 ```

-Click the image below to watch the servo move:
+Click the image below to watch the servo change its movements as we moved the potentiometer:

 [<img src = "https://drive.google.com/uc?id=0ByCM4xElwbIeZnIwVzc2dU5lQnc" width="350">](https://drive.google.com/file/d/0B1QvEdmy23tjR0hJVzNJMWMzbnc/view?usp=sharing)